KevinTapol/UnitTests/wdsVitest/README.md

 *To allow inline testing on the same file, go to vite.config.ts and add the following inside the test object*
 includeSource: ["src/**/*,{js,ts}"],

+*add the following to vite.config.ts to force the if check specifically for import.meta.vite to evaluate to false which removes the test cases that occurs under true*

+ define: {
+        "import.meta.vitest": "undefined",
+    },